PeerViewer/codebase/README.md

 `./build_release_linux.sh # only tested on a Linux machine`

 `./build_release_windows.sh # needs to be done on a Windows machine, more info in the script itself`

+`./build_release_macos.sh # needs to be done on a MacOS machine, more info in the script itself`

 ## Run as webapp